Does Michigan require Workers Compensation Insurance

 Michigan corporation may need to carry Michigan Worker’s compensation even if they do not have employees.
-Click the MI workers comp quote to fill out the information on the type of coverage you need.
+Click the MI workers comp quote button to fill out the information on the type of coverage you need.
 You must purchase a policy from a licensed Michigan agent and cannot buy directly from the Facility.
 The Facility is not associated with Michigan Basic, which is the government-backed way to purchase Michigan homeowner’s insurance.